From Joshua Tree to Zion, San Francisco to Sedona these 18 BEST road trips from Las Vegas inc. driving times, packing tips, things to do + more!

-With 70 miles of coastal beaches, beautiful parks, and a warm Meddeterian climate year-round, San Diego is a charming city to visit in California.
+With 70 miles of coastal beaches, beautiful parks, and a warm Meddeterian climate year-round, San Diego is a charming city to visit in California, and perfect for a romantic getaway.
 A road trip from Las Vegas takes 5 to 6 hours following the I15, depending on your route.

 If you have extra time enjoy the road trip.
 Drive through Mojave National Preserve and if you’re a fan of cities spend a could days in Palm Springs.
 This city is famous for its golf courses, spas, luxury hotels, vintage boutiques, and fine restaurants.
 It is a good midpoint between the cities.

 With so many options in San Diego, don’t miss the La Jolla Cove tidepools, Torrey Pines Natural Reserve, and Balboa Park.
 Also, stop in at one of over 150 breweries for some tasty craft beer to end your day.

 6 More Road Trips from Las Vegas (In case you’re not inspired yet!)